UW-POLS503/Assignment_04/solution.md

            data = db)
 ```

-- Keeping all the control variables at their means, calculate the predicted values for the following scenarios:
+**H:** Keeping all the control variables at their means, calculate the predicted values for the following scenarios:

 | # | `logUNsun`     |     `avpctBCFE` |
 |:----|:---------|:-------|